 Buyers have a responsibility to learn about the breed or species of animal that they are considering before purchasing.
+Providing education and disclosure prior to the sale is preferable to providing purchasers with remedies for their problems after a purchase.
 This is one place where an ounce of prevention (education) is worth pounds of the cure.

 To help consumers educate themselves, purchasers can be directed to organizations like Cat Fanciers Association, the American Kennel Club, (with parent clubs for specific breeds), to learn more about the breed or species they are interested in before buying.